Table of Contents

 - 14% were affected by homelessness

 Financial resources are critical to students who face basic needs security.
 Of these students, 32% of the students surveyed received emergency aid, and 18% received SNAP.
-Perhaps the most shocking stat from this report is that 52% of students did not apply for support services due to a lack of knowledge on how to do so.
+Perhaps the most shocking statistic from this report is that 52% of students did not apply for support services due to a lack of knowledge on how to do so.

-This is where basic needs support comes in to impact student health and wellness.
-This new support service was created to address the barriers caused by financial difficulties by connecting students with free or reduced-cost programs based on need and location.
+This is where TimelyCare’s basic needs support comes in to impact student health and wellness.
+This support service was created to address the barriers caused by financial difficulties by connecting students with free or reduced-cost programs based on need and location.

 Discover how telehealth supports student basic needs